pwhynot/Reel-Review/README.md

 -Login Page
 -Unique dashboard page for each user
 -Review and Ratings submission page for users
--Message board for users to communicate with each other -Weekly trivia game and online polls
+-Weekly trivia game and online polls
--API to send verification email to users once they sign up -Reviews and ratings of current movies/television shows(not user submitted) -Daily/Weekly posting of latest film/tv news and content
+-Daily/Weekly posting of latest film/tv news and content

 ## Stretch Goals: